sergehas/angular-16-material-demos/README.md

 A Feature module contains a set of consistent business GUI (so NOT services).
 A feature module is assigned to a consistent business processes (i.e. 'order' (for order management), 'bill', 'catalog', .. even 'admin').

-The main/default page of a feature module could be a dasboard (i.e. : counter per order status) or redirecting to the main page of the business process (place an order).
-A feature moduel contain its own / feature wide routing module.
+The main/default page of a feature module could be a dashboard (i.e. : counter per order status) or redirecting to the main page of the business process (place an order).
+A feature module contain its own / feature wide routing module.

 A feature module should not depend on a another feature module.